leff/markdown-it-named-headers/README.md

 md.use(mdnh, options);
 ```

-Use as part of a Gulp workflow:
+Use as part of a Gulp workflow: (Note: You don't need to require named-headers in your gulpfile. gulp-markdown-it takes care of that for you).
 ```js
 var gulp = require('gulp'),
     md = require('gulp-markdown-it');